What Is Oracle ERP Software?

 Oracle Corporation, established in 1977, initially gained prominence with its relational database software.
 It then expanded into the ERP domain, initially with Oracle Financials, which later evolved into the Oracle E-Business Suite.

 The 2000s saw Oracle amplify its offerings through key acquisitions like PeopleSoft and Siebel Systems.
 Recognizing the cloud’s transformative potential in the 2010s, Oracle launched its cloud-native solution, Oracle ERP Cloud.
-Designed with modern best practices and scalability, it offers comprehensive functionalities like financial management and procurement.
+Designed with modern best practices and scalability, it offers functionalities like supply chain and project management.
 Today Oracle ERP Cloud stands as one of the market’s leading cloud-based platforms.

 Oracle ERP Modules